DeInfernal/ComfyUIGridMaker/README.md

 * `--comfyui_port` - specifies a port of your comfyui.
 By default it is 8188, meaning, the script thinks ComfyUI never changed it's local port.
 * `--resize_ratio` - if specified, also specify a floating-point number afterwards (example: `--resize_ratio 0.25`).
 This flag will forcibly resize the final XY-plot down to a specified ratio, making the file smaller, and therefore, more prone to be opened when the amount of Axises is big or when RAM is not high enough.
 * `--autoreduce` - it works like resize_ratio, but instead, takes an integer number (example: `--autoreduce 10000`).
 This flag will check at the size of final XY-plot, and if it is larger than your specified number (for example, 12000 by 8000 pixels), the whole image will be resized to be at most 10000 pixels big (therefore automatically reducing XY plot size to 10000 by 6666).
+* `--flip_last_axis` - Nice flag.
+Let's imagine that you generated any odd-numbered Axises.
+By default, they will stack horizontally, making it difficult to read, especially if your plots are wide, instead of tall.
+This flag will make sure that your last, final axis is stacked VERTCALLY instead of HORIZONTALLY.
+Try it out!
 * `--skip_mass_generation` - a very specific flag - if set, the program will skip the final XY-plot generation (so it will only make images that composes the plot, but not the plot itself).
 * `--ignore_non_replacements` - another specific flag.
 If NOT set, then at the stage of replacing dynamic variables with values (found in Axises), if after replacing the variable, nothing has changed in the workflow, the program will halt with error, possibly notifying you that what you about to generate will look the same as your previous generations (since there was nothing to change in the first place anywhere).
 If you are somehow OKAY with that, and asknowledge that there is a points in script where nothing will change - you must set this flag, so program will not halt at those stages.